 Days 3-15 — You have fourteen days to come up with the entire amount due on the 14-day notice.
-The landlord doesn’t have to accept any partial payments but does have to accept the rent if it’s presented in entirety within these 14 days.
+The landlord doesn’t have to accept any partial payments but has to accept the rent if presented in entirety within these 14 days.
 The 14-day notice shouldn’t include additional late fees.

-Day 16 — If your rent still unpaid, your landlord now has the option of serving tenant a lawsuit for unlawful detainer (eviction summons and complaint).
+Day 16 — If the rent is still unpaid, the landlord now has the option of serving the tenant a lawsuit for unlawful detainer (eviction summons and complaint).
 This initiates legal eviction action.

-- The tenant has seven days to answer the summons and complaint, or they lose the lawsuit by default.
+- The tenant has seven days to answer the summons and complaints or lose the lawsuit by default.
 The date the answer is due will appear on the summons.